phacks/phacks.dev/content/posts/2019-09-09---WebPageTest-Scripting-Recipes-for-Single-Page-Applications.md

 ---
+template: post
-title: "WebPageTest Scripting — Recipes for Single Page Applications"
+title: WebPageTest Scripting — Recipes for Single Page Applications
-date: "2019-09-09T10:40:32.169Z"
-template: "post"
+slug: /posts/webpagetest-scripting-recipes-for-single-page-applications/
 draft: true
-slug: "/posts/webpagetest-scripting-recipes-for-single-page-applications/"
+date: '2019-09-09T10:40:32.169Z'
+description: >-
+  Using WebPageTest scripts to analyze and monitor the performance of Single Page Applications.
-category: "Web Performance"
+category: Web Performance
 tags:
-  - "Web Performance"
+  - Web Performance
-description: "Using WebPageTest scripts to analyze and monitor the performance of Single Page Applications."
 ---

 WebPageTest is an [online tool](https://www.webpagetest.org/) and an [Open Source project](https://github.com/WPO-Foundation/webpagetest) to help developers audit the performance of their websites.